Barok88/rsschool-cv/cv.md

     * Tel.: +37529-181-58-83
     * email: barok88@gmail.com
     * discord: Viktar Barkouski (@barok88)
-3. About me: I'm 35.
-I am currently working as a 1C programmer.
-I want to learn Java Script and become a front-end developer
+3. About me: I am 35 years old.
+I come from Belarus, I live in Dzerzhinsk.
+In 2009 he graduated from the Minsk Radio Engineering College with a degree in software engineering.
+Now I am working as a programmer 1C.
+In the future, I would like to master the specialty of a front-end developer.
 4. My skills:
-    * HTMLS
+    * 1C programming
-    * CSS
+    * HTML, CSS basic lebel
+    * C# basic level
     * Basic algorithmization and programming skills
 5. Example code:
 ATM machines allow 4 or 6 digit PIN codes and PIN codes cannot contain anything but exactly 4 digits or exactly 6 digits.